ddttom/doc2web/README.md

 ### Numbering Format Issues

 If you encounter issues with complex numbering formats (multi-level, mixed formats, etc.), ensure you're using v1.2.0 or later, which extracts exact numbering definitions from the DOCX XML structure rather than inferring them from text patterns.

+### DOM Serialization Issues

+If you encounter missing content, empty sections, or corrupted HTML output:

+1. Check the console for serialization metrics and error messages
+2. Ensure you're using v1.2.0 or later, which includes comprehensive DOM serialization verification
+3. For complex documents with extensive DOM manipulation, consider enabling detailed logging
+4. If issues persist with specific documents, try processing them individually with enhanced error reporting

 ### General Issues